Born to Run (McDougall book): Narrative

-Beyond hyperbole, he writes "In Tarahumara land, there was no crime, war, or theft.
+He writes, some claim hyperbolically, that "[i]n Tarahumara land, there was no crime, war, or theft.
 There was no corruption, obesity, drug addiction, greed, wife-beating, child abuse, heart disease, high blood pressure or carbon emissions.
 They didn’t get diabetes, or depressed, or even old."
+This and other statements in the book have been criticized by some authors.

-After being repeatedly injured as a runner himself, McDougall marvels at the tribe's ability to run ultra distances (over 100 miles) at incredible speeds, without getting the routine injuries of most American runners.
+After being repeatedly injured as a runner himself, McDougall marvels at the tribe's ability to run ultra distances (over 100 miles) at incredible speeds, without getting the routine injuries that most American runners had.
 The book has received attention in the sporting world for McDougall's description of how he overcame injuries by modeling his running after the Tarahumara.

 He asserts that modern cushioned running shoes are a major cause of running injury, pointing to the thin sandals worn by Tarahumara runners, and the explosion of running-related injuries since the introduction of modern running shoes in 1972.